Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 Here is a a breakdown of what is in each of these objects.

-- title - String - A short name/description
+- title - `String` - A short name/description
-- desc - String - A long detailed description
+- desc - `String` - A long detailed description
-- hours - String - A string showing the hours
+- hours - `String` - A string showing the hours
-- address - String - The written address
+- address - `String` - The written address
-- geo - Object
+- geo - `Object`
-  - lat - Number - The geocoordinate latitude
+  - lat - `Number` - The geocoordinate latitude
-  - lon - Number - The geocoordinate longitude
+  - lon - `Number` - The geocoordinate longitude
-- images - Array - A list of file name strings
+- images - `Array` - A list of file name strings
-  - String
+  - `String`
-- website - String  - A url string
+- website - `String` - A url string
-- features - Array - A list of strings describing features of the location
+- features - `Array` - A list of strings describing features of the location
-  - String
+  - `String`

-Each object has the same properties though some might have more or fewer items.
-For example, some locations may have more or fewer features.
+Each object has the same properties though the values will be different for each.

 ## Importing JSON

 You can import JSON from a file if you are using the the create react app starter code.
 Just import it at the top of a file like this:

-`import data from './sfpopos-data.js'`
+`import data from './my-data.json'`

 From here you could get at any of the elements using standard JS syntax.
 For example: